MicrosoftDocs/bot-docs/articles/bot-service-channel-connect-slack.md

 # Connect a bot to Slack

+This article shows how to ad a Slack channel to a bot and use it as bot user in Slack.
 You can select one of the following choices to configure a **Slack app**:

 - Use Azure Bot Service portal to connect your bot
 - Use the Slack adapter